t0mpr1c3/DAKexport/stitches.md

 The following are stitches that we will need to figure out how to encode, in order of approximate frequency or importance in machine knitting.
+We could have a useful prototype even knowing just a handful of these.

 - knit
 -